gaia-dpci/GaiaXPy/docs/source/usage.rst

     phot_system = PhotometricSystem.JKC
     generated_data = generate(mean_spectrum_file, phot_system, save_file=False)

 The available systems are updated as requested.
-For a complete list of the systems included in the package use:
+For a complete list of the systems included in the package:

 .. code-block:: python